 Talk of opening the Arctic to oil exploitation brings up the “p” word.
 Petroculture, oil-driven culture, as I wrote about in my novel, Junction, Utah, a place changed forever with the coming of seismic crews and drill rigs over dirt roads, farm tracks, and former indigenous trails.
 Prices of land and homes skyrocketed as the Green River valley became oil culture, along with population, crime, and toxic chemicals in groundwater.

-The oil exploration lifestyle; the way we respond to the world when it’s drilled.
-In Edmonton, I learned most of what I know about Alberta’s oil cultures from the amazing Dr. Sheena Wilson, Co-Director with Dr. Imre Szeman of the Petrocultures Research Group.
+As a visiting researcher in Alberta, I learned much of what I know about Canada’s oil cultures from the amazing Dr. Sheena Wilson, Co-Director with Dr. Imre Szeman of the Petrocultures Research Group.

 In Imaginations, the journal Wilson co-edits with Szeman and Adam Carlson, Wilson wrote with her co-author William Anselmi:

 “Re-envisioning the Alberta Tar Sands as epical—where apart from the direct, economic beneficiaries no one will have direct contact with the Tar Sands other than through visual mediations—invents for the Canadian imaginary the triumph of the will over its habitat: a trope of Canadian literature taken well beyond its initial survivalist mode.
 These transformations that legitimize exploitation are part of a semantic shift, where the destruction of the environment becomes ‘epic’ . . .
 What was monstrous/ugly is now rendered as beautiful/entrepreneurial.”

 Transforming the devastation of boreal forest to a triumph of will.